AparnaRS/SampleAutomation/README.md

 Out of 11, 10 test cases and expected to pass and 1 testt case is expected to fail

 Check report index.html in folder 'test-output'

+Not sure if you will be able to generate allure-report, cause it needs allure-commandline to be installed on local machine, but you can view sample allure report in allure-report/index.html

+To generate a new allure report,
+1. Install allure-commandline on local machine

+2. allure generate

+3. allure open